the-deep/deeper/docs/api-rest.md

 #### Client Errors:

-* 400 :	Bad request: the json request doesn’t contain proper fields
+* 400 :	Bad request: the json request doesn't contain proper fields
 * 401 :	Unauthorized: needs a logged in user
 * 403 :	Forbidden: user does not have permission for the requested resource
 * 404 :	Resource is not found in the database